 “Ghost of a Ghost” appeared in the April edition in Mystery Weekly.

-I finally have had enough stories appear in Mystery Writers of America-approved magazines to apply for MWA membership.
+I have sold enough stories to Mystery Writers of America-approved magazines to apply for MWA membership.
 I received my acceptance in January and am now an active member of the Florida Chapter.
 Woot!

 2020, A Summary of published works.